 For any cancer patient, care doesn’t end when learning of a complete or partial remission.
 Even in survivorship, patients continue to receive medical follow-ups and closely monitor their health.

-For those in partial remission, sometimes doctors look to manage the cancer as a chronic disease.
+For those in partial remission, sometimes doctors look to manage the cancer as a chronic disease, as mentioned before.
 While the cancer doesn’t progress or change, they decide on treatments to keep the cancer “controlled” and more stable, as well as alleviating symptoms and attempting to help the patient live longer.

 While remission is not necessarily the same as a cure, for many patients it can mean the start of survivorship.
 And even if the cancer does return, a patient in remission can be a beautiful source of hope and a small relief from fighting.
 Even with no guarantees, that hope is a wonderful thing.